concur1/pl_compare/README.md

 Schema differences summary and details

-.. you find your self writing various SQL/Dataframe operations to try and quanitfy and understand the differences between tw o tablesIf ??? is ythen this tool can help you.
+If you find your self writing various SQL/Dataframe operations to try and quanitfy and understand the differences between two tables then this tool can help you.

 ```python
 >>> import polars as pl